How Insurance Companies Assess Car Damage After an Accident

 Repair Shop Estimates vs. Insurance Estimates

 Gaps between what the shop charges and what your insurer offers are extremely common — often by hundreds or even thousands of dollars.
-One major driver of gaps in 2026 is the increasing prevalence of advanced driver-assistance systems (ADAS).
-ADAS recalibration now appears on 35.6% of all collision repairs (up from 26.9% in the prior year), and recalibrating sensors, cameras, and radar after a collision can cost anywhere from $300 to $1,200+ depending on the system and vehicle — and is frequently added as a supplement after the initial estimate.
-Learn more about how rising auto repair costs are impacting insurance rates.
+The average collision claim cost exceeded $4,818 in 2025, driven significantly by the increasing prevalence of advanced driver-assistance systems (ADAS).
+ADAS recalibration now appears on 35.6% of all collision repair estimates (up from 26.9% the prior year), and average shop calibration costs run approximately $400 per vehicle — with full multi-sensor recalibrations reaching $800–$2,500 depending on the vehicle.
+Recalibrating sensors, cameras, and radar after a collision adds $300–$800 or more per claim, and this cost is frequently added as a supplement after the initial estimate.
+Learn more about how rising ADAS repair costs are affecting insurance and why modern repairs cost more.

 Factor Insurance Estimate Repair Shop Estimate